iandouglas/streamerbot-examples/bit-redeem-media-catalog/README.md

 In my sample Google Sheet you'll see a row with a bit value of "-1" and a "Type" field called "base_path".
 This is an optional line that will set a base disk path for ALL media files in your spreadsheet if you don't want to type the same "C:\obs\assets" string over and over.
 Note that if you have media files on multiple disk drives, you should NOT use this feature.

 ## Troubleshooting

+After you attempt to load the Google Sheet data, check the "Variables" in Streamer.bot and look at the "Non-Persisted Globals".
+If you do not see an item there called "ID736MediaCatalog" then your import did not work.
+Check your Google Sheets permissions.
+If you DO see data there, copy the value from the global variable and paste it over on JSONlint.com and click the "validate JSON" button to see if everything looks correct.
+If you see media files that aren't yours, you probably didn't set the correct "GoogleSheetsURL" argument.

 Your Streamer.bot logs will write an info-level message if a file cannot be found.
 Double check spelling and case-sensitivity of your filenames